 57 As they were going along the road, a man said to him, "I will follow you wherever you go."
 58 And Jesus said to him, "Foxes have holes, and birds of the air have nests; but the Son of man has nowhere to lay his head."
 59 To another he said, "Follow me."
 But he said, "Lord, let me first go and bury my father."
 60 But he said to him, "Leave the dead to bury their own dead; but as for you, go and proclaim the kingdom of God."
 61 Another said, "I will follow you, Lord; but let me first say farewell to those at my home."
 62 Jesus said to him, "No one who puts his hand to the plow and looks back is fit for the kingdom of God."

-Meditation: Are you ready to follow the Lord wherever he
+Meditation: Are you ready to follow the Lord Jesus

-lead you?
-With the call the Lord gives the grace to respond and
+wherever he may lead you?
+With the call the Lord gives the grace

-ready to follow, Jesus told him it would require sacrifice - the
+follow, Jesus told him it would require sacrifice - the sacrifice

 of certain creaturely comforts.
 Jesus appealed to this man's heart

-detachment is a necessary step for following the Lord.
-It frees us
+Spiritual detachment is a necessary step for following the Lord.

-ourselves without reserve to the Lord and his service.
-While many
+It frees us to give ourselves without reserve to the Lord and his

 Another would-be disciple said he would follow as soon as he had buried his father.
 What he meant by this expression was that he felt the need to return to his home to take care of his father through old age until he died.
 The third had no obligation to return home, but simply wanted to go back and say good-bye.
 Jesus surprised these would-be disciples with the stark truth that nothing should hinder us from following the Lord.
 Was Jesus being harsh and rude to his would-be followers?
 Not really.
 We are free to decide whether we will take the path which Jesus offers.
 But if we choose to go, then the Lord wants us to count the cost and choose for it freely.